-We have well developed processes in place to manage our key strategic, operational, financial, and compliance risks.
+We have processes in place to manage our key strategic, operational, financial, and compliance risks.
 Our entire Board of Directors is responsible for monitoring and evaluating the risks we face and our risk management processes.
 We implement our risk management processes through the regular reports to the Board of such risks by each of our Executive Chairman of the Board and our Chief Executive Officer and other appropriate executives (including our Chief Financial Officer and our General Counsel) with respect to matters within their areas of expertise, including such matters as acquisitions, capital raising transactions, financial accounting matters and legal issues.
-In addition, our Chief Information Officer and Chief Information Security Officer report to the Audit Committee regarding information security and cybersecurity incidents.
 Our Board members engage in discussions with these officers regarding their areas of expertise, including assessments of the risks relating thereto.
 In addition, our Corporate Audit department develops a risk-based audit plan annually that is reviewed with our Audit Committee, along with the results of internal audit reviews and activities.
 We recently formed a Risk Management Committee ("RMC") composed of key members of management including our business units.
 The purpose of the RMC is to identify and prioritize enterprise-wide strategic risks, assign owners to such risks, and track remediation efforts.
 The RMC will periodically report its findings to the Board of Directors.